conda-forge/r-lintr-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Checks adherence to a given style, syntax errors and possible semantic issues.
-Supports on the fly checking of R code edited with Emacs, Vim and Sublime Text.
+Supports on the fly checking of R code edited with 'RStudio IDE', 'Emacs', 'Vim', 'Sublime Text' and 'Atom'.